zdharma-continuum/zinit/README.md

 # Customizing paths

-Following variables can be set to custom values, before sourcing Zplugin:
+Following variables can be set to custom values, before sourcing Zplugin.
+The previous global variables like `$ZPLG_HOME` have been removed to not pollute the namespace – there's single `$ZPLGM` hash instead of `5` string variables.
+Please update your dotfiles.

 ```
 local -A ZPLGM # (initial Zplugin hash definition)